sabari-saravanan-m/SABARI-SARAVANAN-M/README.md

 - 👋 Hi, I’m @sabari-saravanan-m
-- 👀 I've expereince in Bench Characterization of Buck Converter and LDOs across PVT (process, voltage, and temperature) and Interested to develop automation apllications using Python and LabVIEW.
+- 👀 I've expereince in Bench Characterization of Buck Converter and LDOs across PVT and Interested to develop automation apllications using Python and LabVIEW.
 - 🌱 I’m currently learning more on Silicon Validation
 - 💞️ I’m looking to collaborate on Python library-API development